elor/tuvero/doc/reference/ui/listview.md

 # scripts/ui/listview.js

-ListView for printing raw data in a list
+ListView for printing data in a list using arbitrary views

 * Exports: ListView
 * Author: Erik E. Lorenz